Hunting for open clusters in Gaia EDR3: $628$ new open clusters found with OCfinder: The OCfinder method

 The whole clustering process is deployed at the MareNostrum supercomputer, located at the Barcelona Supercomputing Center\footnote{\url{https://www.bsc.es/marenostrum}}.
-Each \texttt{DBSCAN} run for each $(L,minPts)$ pair was launched distributed in $3$ nodes of MareNostrum (with a total of $144$ cores, $48$ cores each node).
-To distribute the process we use \texttt{PyCOMPSs} \citep{pycompss}, a Python-based application that distributes and schedules the execution of a job transparently to the user.
-Execution times for each \texttt{DBSCAN} application on the whole Galactic disc range from $12$ to $27$ hours depending on the $(L,minPts)$ pairs, with higher values of both $L$ and $minPts$ being more computationally expensive due to the larger amount of sources to analise.
-The advantage of using \texttt{PyCOMPSs}, as well as the Big Data environment of MareNostrum, can be seen in \citet{dislib}, where the authors compare the performance of the clustering process of \texttt{OCfinder} in different environments.
+Each \texttt{DBSCAN} run for each $(L,minPts)$ pair was launched distributed in three nodes of MareNostrum (with a total of $144$ cores and $48$ cores for each node).
+To distribute the process, we used \texttt{PyCOMPSs} \citep{pycompss}, a Python-based application that distributes and schedules the execution of a job transparently to the user.
+Execution times for each \texttt{DBSCAN} application on the whole Galactic disc range from $12$ to $27$ hours depending on the $(L,minPts)$ pairs, with higher values for both $L$ and $minPts$ being more computationally expensive due to the larger amount of sources to analyse.
+The advantage of using \texttt{PyCOMPSs}, as well as the big data environment of MareNostrum, can be seen in \citet{dislib}, where the authors compare the performance of the clustering process of \texttt{OCfinder} in different environments.

-\subsection{Photometric confirmation with Deep Learning}
+\subsection{Photometric confirmation with deep learning}

 The second step of \texttt{OCfinder} is the recognition of physical OCs among the statistical clusters found by \texttt{DBSCAN}.
-We build CMDs from the members of each statistical cluster using \textit{Gaia}'s $G$, $G_{\rm BP}$ and $G_{\rm RP}$ photometry, and use a deep artificial neural network \citep[ANN,][]{ann} trained on well-characterised CMDs to distinguish real OCs by detecting their characteristic isochrone patterns.
-In our first applications of \texttt{OCfinder}, in PaperI and PaperII, we used a multi-layer perceptron with a single hidden layer to perform the classification.
-The Big Data search in the whole Galactic disc in PaperIII resulted in a larger amount of statistical clusters found (with respect to PaperI and PaperII).
+We built CMDs from the members of each statistical cluster using \textit{Gaia}'s $G$, $G_{\rm BP}$, and $G_{\rm RP}$ photometry, and we used a deep artificial neural network \citep[ANN,][]{ann} trained on well-characterised CMDs to distinguish real OCs by detecting their characteristic isochrone patterns.
+In our first applications of \texttt{OCfinder}, in Paper I and Paper II, we used a multi-layer perceptron with a single hidden layer to perform the classification.
+The big data search in the whole Galactic disc in Paper III resulted in a larger amount of statistical clusters found (with respect to Paper I and Paper II).
 There, we used a more robust classification through a deep ANN architecture, which outperformed the simpler ANN.